garden-io/garden/docs/using-garden/configuration-files.md

 ## Services

-A module may contain zero or more _services_.
+A module may define zero or more _services_.
 Services are deployed when running `garden deploy` or `garden dev` as part of your runtime stack.

 How services are configured will depend on the module type.
 An `openfaas` module always contains a single service.
 A